Minor in Professional Writing

 AP Institute in English Language and Composition

-All students in the MA in WRD program will complete a Proseminar course, Portfolio course, and three courses focused on rhetoric and discourse.
+All students in the MA in WRD program will complete a proseminar course, exit requirement, and three courses focused on rhetoric and discourse.
 In addition, students may complete a concentration in Teaching Writing & Language or Professional & Technical Writing, or they may choose to take courses in any area of the curriculum.

-Near the beginning of their time in the program, students will enroll in a Proseminar course (WRD 500), which provides an overview to the field of writing, rhetoric, and discourse.
-At the end of their program, students will complete a Portfolio course (WRD 599), during which they will revise and reflect on work completed throughout the program while preparing a portfolio of work for their future careers.
+Near the beginning the program, students will enroll in a proseminar course (WRD 500), which provides an overview to the field of writing, rhetoric, and discourse.

 Rhetoric and Discourse:

-Courses in this category explore major issues and theoretical perspectives in the field of writing, rhetoric, and discourse.
-In these courses, students examine rhetorical and discourse theory from the perspectives of history, identity, culture, and global developments, and they attend to rhetoric and discourse through the systematic study of language and how people use it.
-The courses in this area will provide theoretical and historical insights that support student learning within more specialized courses in Professional & Technical Writing and Teaching Writing & Language.
+Courses in this category provide theoretical and historical insights that support student learning within more specialized courses in teaching writing and language, and professional and technical writing.
+In these courses, students examine rhetorical and discourse theory from the perspectives of history, identity, culture and global developments, and they attend to rhetoric and discourse through the systematic study of language and how people use it.

 Professional & Technical Writing: